-- 2. There will be two standing committees in the Department of History, the Curriculum Committee and the Graduate Admissions Committee. - a.
+- 2. There will be three standing committees in the Department of History, the Curriculum Committee, the Graduate Admissions Committee, and the Undergraduate Awards Committee. - a.
 The Curriculum Committee consists of at least five members: the Director of Undergraduate Studies (committee chair); the Director of Graduate Studies; and three or more faculty members nominated by the Head of the Department.
 The Curriculum Committee will review all proposed new courses or course changes and deletions.
 The Curriculum Committee will meet at least twice annually to review and coordinate curriculum proposals for the following year, including course scheduling for Winter and Summer sessions; and for the purpose of making recommendations to the Department regarding all curricular matters, including major and minor requirements.
 The Curriculum Committee will endeavor to ensure that the curricular needs of history majors, minors, and graduate students will be met by the proposed curriculum. - b.
 The Graduate Committee consists of five members nominated by the Head of the Department.
 Membership should reflect the diversity of fields in the Department.
 The DUS will also serve on this committee.
 The Graduate Committee admits applicants to the Department's graduate programs in accordance with standards approved by the Department.
 The Committee will report to the Department at least annually regarding its actions. - c.
-Additional standing committees in the Department of History may be created only through motions passed at Department meetings. - 3.
-All other committees in the Department of History will be ad hoc.
-Unless specifically empowered by a Department vote to take binding actions, committees are limited to reporting and recommending to the Department. - a.
-The mandated Annual Performance Review committee will consist of three members at various ranks.
-This committee reports to the Head.
+The Undergraduate Awards Committee consists of three members of the faculty nominated by the Head.
+The committee will oversee departmental awards, prizes, and scholarships for undergraduates; will nominate undergraduates for college awards; and may establish new departmental honors and awards for undergraduate students. - d.
+Additional standing committees in the Department of History may be created only through motions passed at Department meetings.